weidai11/cryptopp/Readme.txt

 Crypto++ uses methods 1 or 2, respectively, by calling the function.
 Otherwise, method 3 is used.

-*** GCC-Specific Information ***
+*** Linux and Unix-like Specific Information ***

-A makefile is included for you to compile Crypto++ with GCC.
+A makefile is included for you to compile Crypto++ with GCC and compatibles.
 Make sure you are using GNU Make and GNU ld.
 The make process will produce two files, libcryptopp.a and cryptest.exe.
-Run "cryptest.exe v" for the validation suite.
+Run "cryptest.exe v" for the validation suite and "cryptest.exe tv all" for additional test vectors.

+The makefile uses '-DNDEBUG -g2 -O2' CXXFLAGS by default.
+If you use an alternate build system, like Autotools or CMake, then ensure the build system includes '-DNDEBUG' for production or release builds.
+The Crypto++ library uses asserts for debugging and diagnostics during development; it does not rely on them to crash a program at runtime.

+If an assert triggers in production software, then unprotected sensitive information could be egressed from the program to the filesystem or the platform's error reporting program, like Apport on Ubuntu or CrashReporter on Apple.

 *** Documentation and Support ***